-Now slide the Hot Rod Truss Rod into the neck channel from the heel end, with the adjustment nut down.
+Now slide the truss rod into the neck channel from the heel end, with the adjustment nut down.
 Set the neck into the neck block.
 Using a 4mm Allen wrench, check for sufficient access to the adjusting nut.
+Ensure the fretboard lays flat on the neck and that the truss rod is seated properly.
 Adjust the hole size if required.
+Note: the fretboard is not glued on at this stage.

-Fill the channel

-Before the peghead overlay can be added, the space between the truss rod and the peghead face needs to be filled with the included channel filler plug.
+Fill the channel Before the peghead can be finished, the space between the truss rod and the peghead face needs to be filled with the channel filler plug.
 Dry-fit the plug, abutting the end of the truss rod.
 The truss rod adjustment nut should be flush with the end of the neck joint tenon (illustrated).
 Glue only the filler plug into the channel.
 Once the glue dries, trim off the excess so the filler plug is flush with the peghead.